coleifer/peewee/docs/peewee/api.rst

     :param distinct: Either a boolean or a list of column-like objects.
     :param list windows: List of :py:class:`Window` clauses.
     :param for_update: Boolean or str indicating if SELECT...FOR UPDATE.
+    :param for_update_of: One or more tables for FOR UPDATE OF clause.
+    :param bool for_update_nowait: Specify NOWAIT locking.

     Class representing a SELECT query.